By Meg Dibb-Fuller, digital and social media officer here at the NHSBSA.

-Not only is it one of the hardest things for a sufferer to do, it’s a hugely important thing to do if we are in any way able to break down the barriers and the stigma that is deep rooted in our society.
+Not only is it one of the hardest things for a sufferer to do, but it’s also a hugely important thing to do if we are in any way able to break down the barriers and the stigma that is deeply rooted in our society.

 Communications (specifically) seems to be one of the few functions in a business with a ‘boundary spanning’ characteristic.
 Although this may be a generalisation for all business, this means there’s a vast amount of people to keep happy and informed.